CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 # HTTPS Certificate Trust #

 CIS-CAT Pro Dashboard is currently only supported using Google Chrome.
 Other browsers may produce unexpected behaviors.

-Self-signed certificates will produce warnings within the browser as they are not fully trusted.
-Organizational certificates will receive the below warning if they have not been added to the Java trust store.
+**About Certificates for Dashboard**

+Self-signed certificates will produce a trust warning within the browser.
+The warning can be ignored by selecting `Advanced` and `Proceed to localost` from within the browser.
+Per some organization's security policies, self-signed certificates are not permitted and an organization must utilize a certificate trusted by a public or private certificate authority.
+While both a self-signed and organizational certificate do assist in protecting incoming assessment data, it will be up to your organization on whether the browser warnings are acceptable or not.

+By default, the Dashboard URL will publish as localhost.
+Utilizing a public or private organizational certificate is an optional way of allowing others within your organization to access the URL.
+See below more information on validated certificates.

+**Certificates Validated by Certificate Authority**

+To enable others to access the application outside of the localhost, a certificate issued by a public or private Certificate Authority (CA) would be the best approach.
+With this, you would be able to associate a different FQDN of your choosing that would be accessible to others.
+Organizations can also choose not to purchase a publicly validated certificate and setup a private certificate authority.

+Organizations should publish a DNS record that matches the subject alternative name (common name attribute is deprecated), which will be the FQDN.
+The DNS name is selected by the organization.
+It’s possible to use an IP address to the subject alternative name, however, if the IP changes, a new certificate would need to be generated.

+It is possible to utilize the IP of the host server, but utilizing an organizational certificate is a good approach to avoid exposing the IP of the host server.
+Using a certificate is best practice as it ensures you are accessing the correct page and avoids “man in the middle” and cache poisoning attempts.

+It is an organization’s preference whether to purchase a certificate from a public Certificate Authority (CA) such as Digicert.
+Most organization’s have access to a public CA when they have a website.
+Certificates allow the organization’s website to be automatically trusted by various browsers.

+Organization’s may also choose to maintain a private certificate authority.
+This certificate will be validated over a corporate/VPN internal network.
+This is a good approach for an internal application that an organization wants to trust.
+If this approach is pursued, the certificate still must be added to the trust store/keychain.

+When testing access to a webserver, it’s helpful to use the FQDN from the host to ensure it is working.
+Try pinging the site and flushing the DNS after any changes.

+For example, a server can have the hostname web on the domain acme.org and there's an A record for web.acme.org with the IP address 1.2.3.4.
+You can create a CNAME DNS record that uses web.acme.org and set an alias to something else like website.acme.com and the cert is valid as long as it matches up with website.acme.com.

+**View the Certificate Details**

-To view the details of the certificate selected to support Dashboard, select the `Not secure` text to the left of the URL.
-Select 'Certificte is not valid' to review the certificate details.
-View the `Details` tab to view the information on the validity dates of the certificate.
-For self-signed certificates, the warning can be ignored by selecting `Advanced` and `Proceed to localost`.
-Per some organization's security policies, self-signed certificates are not permitted.
+- Select the `Not secure` text to the left of the URL
+- Select 'Certificte is not valid'
+- View the `Details` tab to view the information on the validity dates of the certificate.

 ![](img/Cert_notSecure.png)

 ![](img/Cert_valid.png)

-To fully trust an organizational certificate issues from a certificate authority (CA) and to avoid browser trust warnings, add the certificate to the trust store.
-Ensure server is restarted to complete incorporation.
+To fully trust and avoid browser warnings, an organizational certificate issued from a private or public certificate authority (CA) should be added to the trust store.